plone/training/docs/mastering-plone/features.md

 The view of the newly created site structure
 ```

-Additional to these conference pages we also want some news and events.
+In addition to these conference pages, we also want some news and events.
 We want a registration page and a protected section for the conference team.

 - Add a page "News"